icons8/lunacy-docs/docs/teams.md

         url: '/linked_design'
 ---

-Create **teams** optimize your workflow with design files and systems.
+Create **teams** to optimize your workflow with design files and systems.
 With teams, you can collaborate with other users and organize your documents into **projects**, which work just like folders.

 To start working with teams, <a href="https://lunacy.docs.icons8.com/interface/#account-and-profile" target="_blank">log in to your Icons8 account</a>.
 You can create and see your teams in the left panel of the <a href="https://lunacy.docs.icons8.com/interface/#home-tab" target="_blank">Home tab</a>.